Pearl Gonzalez Shines At Invicta FC 29 — Proves She’s An Emerging MMA Star

 Mixed martial arts fighter Pearl Gonzalez is quietly making her star turn.
-After a brief two-fight stint in the UFC, Pearl Gonzalez is starting to go on a tear in Invicta FC.
+After a brief two-fight stint in the UFC, Gonzalez is starting to go on a tear in Invicta FC.
 Her combination of speed, power, submission skills, and personality is beginning to blossom to its full potential.

 During Invicta FC 29, Pearl Gonzalez showcased her patient side.
-Gonzalez made her opponent, Barbara Acioly submit to an armbar (courtesy of Fightful) at the 1:30-minute mark of Round 1 of a three-round bout.
+Gonzalez made her opponent, Barbara Acioly, submit to an armbar, at the 1:30-minute mark of Round 1 of a three-round bout, as reported by Fightful.

 Pearl Gonzalez was masterful in her performance, showing several facets of her abilities.
-As one of the headliners of Invicta FC 29, Pearl Gonzalez was fighting in 126-pound weight class for the first time in her career.
+As one of the headliners of Invicta FC 29, Gonzalez was fighting in the 126-pound weight class for the first time in her career.

 It must also be noted that Pearl Gonzalez did not suffer from a loss of strength during a match, which she appeared to be in full control of.
 Without losing any power, Gonzalez should be a threat in the flyweight division.

-Tempers flared at the Invicta FC 29 weigh-ins (courtesy of MMA Junky) on Thursday.
+Tempers flared at the Invicta FC 29 weigh-ins on Thursday, according to MMA Junky.
 Much of the conversation involved a skirmish between Pearl Gonzalez and Barbara Acioly.
 It appeared that Acioly punched Gonzalez’s pearls.
-Instead of losing control at the time, Pearl Gonzalez took her frustrations out inside the cage.
+Instead of losing control at the time, Gonzalez took her frustrations out inside the cage.

-Fans who know who Pearl Gonzalez is, have seen her squaring off in the UFC octagon against Cynthia Calvillo and Poliana Botelho.
+Fans who know Pearl Gonzalez have seen her squaring off in the UFC octagon against Cynthia Calvillo and Poliana Botelho.
 Her spirit was evident, however, there was so much more to learn.

 Pearl Gonzalez wound up with two tough losses against Calvillo and Botelho.
 She was in on both fights.
 A rear-naked choke stopped Gonzalez versus Cynthia Calvillo.
 It was a miscalculation in the second round of the Poliana Botelho bout which cost Gonzalez.